HelixNetwork/pendulum-sdk/README.md

 ## Contributing

 Thanks for everyone involved in the process of developing the Official Helix API.
-Hat tips to all of the HELIX developers that have enabled this great technology.
+Hat tips to all of the IOTA developers that have enabled this great technology.

 ### Clone and bootstrap